 Finally, we have a few more tips that can help you this 4th of July (or any other day that revolves around fireworks).

 - Location is prime.
 Stay away from other sources of light, as they can ruin the picture.
 You want the fireworks to be the only light source.
 Find a clear view, one without buildings or other objects directly around you that may ruin the lighting in your picture.

 - Figure out your phone's lag.
 The majority of smartphone cameras have a slight lag, so figure it out so you won't miss the perfect picture.

-- Make sure you have enough memory.
+- Make sure you have enough storage.
 You don't want your camera to stop working midway during the fireworks show.